good-labs/greater-good-affirmation/docs/pages/about.md

 How then can it be possible to distinguish between a traditional open source community that grew by way of the value of the software versus one artificially seeded?
 The answer is that you largely cannot.
-This is a compelling reason for the profit free pledge.
+This is a compelling reason for the Greater Good pledge.
 While it's not impossible that an industry entity would contribute to open source without some underlying financial incentive, this usually isn't the case.
-By taking the profit free pledge, a community can assert that there are no underlying or hidden incentives.
+By taking the Greater Good pledge, a community can assert that there are no underlying or hidden incentives.
 The software is provided for the greater good.

 <br>